Ysurac/FlightAirMap/README.md

 * Create a mysql database.
 * Populate the database with db/*.sql
 * supply require/settings.php with your database credentials.
-* run db/update_db.sh.
+* If you use ADS-B as datasource, supply db/update_db.sh with you database credentials and run it.
 (You should go to http://www.virtualradarserver.co.uk/ and http://pp-sqb.mantma.co.uk/ to read the licences.
 If you find databases with better licences contact me)

 ## Data Sources
 You can choose [FlightAware](http://www.flightaware.com) *OR* ADS-B in SBS1 (BaseStation) format.